 That second part is what lights up a point hacker’s life.
 Today, earning 125,000 points in a year isn’t very hard.
 You used to be able to book a Marriott hotel plus air package with Marriott Rewards points.
 If you deposited the points into your Southwest account, they counted towards the Companion Pass.
 Many people did this in January and had a companion pass for almost two years and repeated the process every other year.
 In 2017, Southwest stopped counting those miles towards the Companion Pass but that doesn’t mean you’re out of luck.

 Southwest offers several credit cards through Chase (three personal cards and a business card) that offer sign up bonuses.
 These bonuses DO still count towards the companion pass.
-Occasionally the Southwest cards had 50,000 point sign up bonuses so all you needed to do was to sign up for two of them and spend $10,000 combined and there’s your Companion Pass.
+Occasionally the Southwest cards had 60,000 points or higher sign-up bonuses so all you needed to do was to sign up for two of them and spend $10,000 combined and there’s your Companion Pass.
 This was the way I eventually earned the pass for the one year I had it.

 So What’s The Advantage of Having A Companion Pass?